bbzfc/bbzfc/docs/bbzfc_specs/cross_platform_support.md

 easier, and shorten the development time.
 Linux is available as an option of a virtual system's OS on nearly all current cloud hosting solutions.

-In the future, when **bbzfc** matures, gaming platforms such as Sony's PlayStation or Microsoft's XBOX might be considered as a way to expand the game's user base.
+In the future, when **bbzfc** matures, gaming platforms such as [PlayStation](https://en.wikipedia.org/wiki/PlayStation) or [Xbox](https://en.wikipedia.org/wiki/Xbox) might be considered as a way to expand the game's user base.

 Also, an API will be exposed for developers who want to develop a native mobile game client with full functionality support (i.e. gameplay, and observer mode).